ENHANCE-PET/MOOSE/README.md

 docker load < moose_16072022.tar
 docker run --gpus all --name moose -it --ipc=host -v 'path_to_mount_without_the_quotes':/data moose:latest /bin/bash
 ```
 After this step, a docker container with the name 'moose' will be created.
-In case you exited the ```moose``` container, you can start and run the container using the following commands
+In case you exited the ```moose``` container, you can start and run the container using the following commands mentioned in step 2!

 ##### Step: 2